-- 1) Students will be able to understand, appreciate, and use a critical approach to biblical studies. - 2) Students will be able to understand the historical development of Christian doctrine and to incorporate its ongoing significance for the Christian ethical life. - 3) Students will gain insight and skills in the practice of faith within particular cultural context. - 4) Students will complete a thesis or project proposal that deminstrates the development of a methodology, bibliography, and the use of critical research skills. - 5) Students will complete a thesis or project that demonstrates the integration of academic study, theological reflection and praxis.
+- 1) Students will be able to understand, appreciate, and use a critical approach to biblical studies. - 2) Students will be able to understand the historical development of Christian doctrine and to incorporate its ongoing significance for life of faith. - 3) Students will gain insight into the way religion and cultural context shape one another. - 4) Students will complete a thesis that demonstrates the development of a methodology, bibliography, and the use of critical research skills. - 5) Students will complete a thesis that explores in depth a theological topic.

-Requirements
+Core Requirements

-Area Course Title Concentration Credit Hours Biblical Studies NT 10000 Introduction to Interpreting the New Testament 3 OT 10000 Introduction to Interpreting the Old Testament 3 Spirtual Formation for Ministry Theology and Social Context 3 3 TH 10000 Christian Beliefs 3 CH 10000 ET 20000 Introduction to Church History Introduction to Christian Ethics 3
+Area Course Title Concentration Credit H ours Religious Heritage NT 10000 Introduction to Interpreting the New Testamen t 3 OT 10000 Introduction to Interpreting the Old Testament 3 TH 10000 Christian Beliefs 3 CH 10000 Introduction to Church History 3